liamarabsky/cuestudy/readme.md

 # Overview
-CueStudy is a simplistic flaschard utility that based in the web browser.
-It was created for the Hack the North 2020 event.
+CueStudy is a simplistic flaschard utility based in the web browser.
+It was created for the Hack the North 2020++ event.

 ## Pencil Format
 The flashcards are read from a file uploaded by the user which conforms to a formatting standard which can be seen in action in the `provinces.txt` file.